Developer: Ivan Stepanov, based in Stuttgart, Germany

-Nuclear War Simulator is a realistic interactive simulation and visualisation of nuclear conflicts with a focus on humanitarian impact.
-It was made to help you answer the question: what will a war between Russia and United States or India and Pakistan look like and what are the consequences for the world, your country and your family?
-It uses codes from the Cold War to model weapons effects like blast, heat and fallout and a population density grid to estimate the impact on the population.
-It is technically not a game as there is no objective and game elements implemented yet.
-Instead, it is an interactive educational sandbox where you have the freedom to setup and replay any conflict scenario you want.
+Nuclear War Simulator is a realistic interactive simulation and visualization of nuclear conflicts with a focus on humanitarian impact.
+It was made to help you answer the question: what will a war between Russia and the United States or India and Pakistan look like and what are the consequences for the world, your country, and your family?
+It uses codes from the Cold War to model weapons effects like blast, heat, and fallout and a population density grid to estimate the impact on the population.
+It is technically not a game as there are no objective and game elements implemented yet.
+Instead, it is an interactive educational sandbox where you have the freedom to set up and replay any conflict scenario you want.

-I grew up in the city Semipalatinsk, close to one of the Soviet nuclear weapons test sites.
-Everybody in my family, including me, have experienced nuclear weapons testing and it is a big part of the city’s culture.
+I grew up in the city of Semipalatinsk, close to one of the Soviet nuclear weapons test sites.
+Everybody in my family has experienced nuclear weapons testing and it is a big part of the city’s culture.
 Motivated by the lack of a simulation on large-scale nuclear conflicts and not being able to mod available games, I decided to build one myself.
 At first, I wanted to have a rather simple calculation of humanitarian impact, but later I decided to make it the focus of the simulation and introduced a high-resolution population density grid, inspired by Alex Wellerstein’s NUKEMAP.
-The original intention was to make a game but later I decided to release it as an educational tool first and maybe add game elements later.

-My day-job is simulation engineer working on self-driving cars.
+My day job is simulation engineer working on self-driving cars.
 I am developing this simulation in my free time because this topic needs much more attention than it gets right now.
-I hope that this simulation will be used by people to experience what will happen in a nuclear war and I hope that visualisations will support creation of educational content on this topic.
+I hope that this simulation will be used by people to understand what will happen in a nuclear war and I hope that visualizations will support the creation of educational content on this topic.

-- Setup large conflict scenarios with hundreds of units and thousands of warheads.
-You can replay the scenarios, considering effects like first strike, second strike and estimate the humanitarian impact.
+- Set up large conflict scenarios with hundreds of units and thousands of warheads.
+You can replay the scenarios, considering effects like the first strike, and second strike, and estimate the humanitarian impact.

-- Models from the Cold War are used to calculate physical effects of nuclear explosions on military targets and on population using a high-resolution population density grid.
+- Models from the Cold War are used to calculate the physical effects of nuclear explosions on military targets and on the population using a high-resolution population density grid.

-- Design warheads, missiles, bombs, silos, bombers, mobile carriers and position them on the map to recreate past, present or future arsenals.
+- Design warheads, missiles, bombs, silos, bombers, and mobile carriers and position them on the map to recreate past, present, or future arsenals.